 Memorable Manitobans: Joseph O’Connell Ryan (1841-1938)

 Born at Dunville, Ontario on 18 December 1841, son of John Ryan and Amelia Clement, he attended Regiopolis College (Kingston).
-He married Mary Helena Macmanamin in September 1868.
 He was called to the Ontario Bar in 1869 and to the Manitoba Bar in 1872.
 He was editor of the British American of Kingston in 1870.
 Coming to Manitoba, he practiced law at Portage la Prairie.
-He served as a Bencher for the Law Society of Manitoba from 1877 to 1880.
+He served as a Bencher for the Law Society of Manitoba (1877-1880).

 He died at Los Angeles, California on 26 July 1938.